List of experimental cat breeds: Mojave Spotted

-Owyhee Bob
+Owyhee Bob (Mountain Bob)

 The Owyhee Bob is a cat breed that is a mix of the Siamese and Manx cats, and is of United States origin.
 The most distinctive feature of this cat is its color and build, and it is slow to mature like the Manx.
 The Owyhee Bob is a colorpoint breed (like the Siamese), of medium to large size.
 The body is medium in length, hard and muscular with a broad chest.
 The head shape is medium to large with full cheekbones and whisker pads, giving a rounded appearance to the muzzle.
 The strong chin gives a balanced appearance to the head.
 The ears are medium to large, wide set, full at the base and tapering, standing straight and upright, sometimes feathering to a rounded tip that is often tufted in the longer-haired cats.
 The large oval eyes are slightly slanted and wide set, and are always Siamese blue.
 Legs are medium in length and are sturdy and well-muscled.
 Paws are large and round (and can be polydactyl).
 Females range from 8 to 12 pounds and males from 12 to 16 pounds, with some getting larger.
 The tails come in rumpy, stumpy and longy, with some breeders docking the long tails (in countries where this is still legal).
 They come in all coat lengths except hairless.
 The coat is soft and plush, like that of a rabbit, and should not be curly or wavy.
 The Owyhee Bob is sometimes said to have a temperament that is more like that of a dog than a cat; they can be taught to sit, lie down, and play fetch.
 They are a vocal breed.
 They are currently recognized only by the Rare and Exotic Feline Registry.

 Pantherette

-The Pantherette is a felid hybrid cat breed that is intended to resemble a black panther.
-It is derived from either the wild Amur or Indian leopard cat subspecies (Prionailurus bengalensis euptilura or Prionailurus bengalensis bengalensis, respectively) or the melanistic (black) Bengal crossed to either the Maine Coon or the black full-tailed Pixie-Bob.
-This breed is large, muscular, and short-haired with resemblances to a melanistic leopard and is of US origin.
-The Pantherette is a separate breed from the black variety of Bengal and is still in development.

-Pudelkatze (Poodlecat)

-The Pudelkatze or Poodlecat is a cat breed developed in Germany in the 1980s by Rosemarie Wolf.
-It is derived from crosses of the Devon Rex, the Scottish Fold, and the European Longhair (also known as the Britannica in Europe or the Lowlander in the US).
-The option exists to introduce the Manx bloodline as well.
-This breed cannot be recognized in its native Germany, due to legislation that bans the folded-ear traits.
-It is a large cat that resembles a chunky Devon Rex with a thick, dense lamb-like coat and folded ears.